Skip to content

 1. Click the 'Save filters' icon at the top of the filters section.

-2. Select 'Create a new list' and give your list a name.
+2. Select 'Create new List' and give your list a name.

 💡 Load a saved filter anytime by clicking 'Load list'.
 You can also access these lists under the Product Lists page.